jspoh/tictactoe/README.md

 150522 update.

 Created a HTML CSS JS version to learn the minimax algorithm.
-Although I did manage to write it, something about it feels off but I can't exactly pinpoint it yet.
-Might update it again if I see something wrong.

-I did not really style the javascript version since I made it mainly for my own learning and practice.
+Created a feature that allows the user to choose if he wants to go first, allow the AI to go first, or PVP with a friend.

-I'm not providing a live weblink for the HTML CSS JS version as there is no point playing since its impossible to win anyways.
-Hoever, if you'd really want to try it, you may download the .html, .css, and .js files and run the .html file in your web browser.
+HTML CSS JS version is available <a href='https://jspoh.github.io/projects/games/tictactoe/tictactoe.html'>here</a>